 In Canada, there are three different forms of PrEP as medicine; Truvada PrEP, a generic PrEP, and Descovy PrEP.
 The existence of multiple pills that all eliminate the risk of contracting HIV (by 99%) can make the decision harder for users.
 So what is the difference between these three offerings?

-While the frequency in which side effects occur is very low in users, the TDF ingredient in Truvada can affect bone and kidney health.
+While the frequency in which side effects occur from this PrEP medicine is very low in users, the TDF ingredient in Truvada can affect bone and kidney health.
 As a result, individuals who have pre-existing bone and kidney health conditions are not recommended to use Truvada.

 Truvada is approved for use in Canada, but is not covered by provincial health plans.
 As a result, out of pocket cost, even with private health insurance, can be as much as $800/month.